 table during the surgery.
 X-ray equipment will be nearby.

-The doctor will put a needle through your skin and back muscles and into the spinal
+The healthcare provider will put a needle through your skin and back muscles and into

-bone (the vertebra).
-The balloon(s) will be put in through the needle and inflated.
+the spinal bone (the vertebra).
+The balloon(s) will be put in through the needle and

-This opens a space for the thick, paste-like cement and may help the bone regain its
+inflated.
+This opens a space for the thick, paste-like cement and may help the bone

-normal size and shape.
-Next, your doctor will deflate the balloon and quickly inject
+regain its normal size and shape.
+Next, your surgeon will inject the cement mixture

-the cement mixture into the bone.
-While this is done, X-ray images are checked to
+into the bone cavity.
+While this is done, X-ray images are checked to help ensure

-help ensure that the cement goes into the right place.
-The doctor will then remove
+that the cement goes into the right place.
+The surgeon will then remove the needle.

-the needle.
-You will not need stitches in your back.
+You may not need stitches in your back.

 The entire procedure will probably take less than an hour.
-If the doctor needs to
+If the surgeon needs to

-treat more than one vertebra, the procedure may take longer.
+treat more than 1 vertebra, the procedure may take longer.
 You will spend time in

 a recovery room after the surgery.
 You will probably lie flat on your back for about